TylorS/45/README.md

 > A functionally-oriented test runner

-`45` is a test runner that is easy to use and gets out of your way.
+`45` is a test runner that is easy to use and gets out of your way, built on top of the assertions library [`4.5`](https://github.com/TylorS/4.5).
 Supports tests written ES2015 and TypeScript out-of-the-box.

 ## Let me have it!